How Much Sin is Too Much Sin?

 We get annoyed when our pastor preaches sermons that point out our particular sin.

-Instead of engaging in worship, we look around with a critical, skewed eye….maybe make fun of the way some people worship, or think deep inside, “Yea!
+Instead of engaging in worship, we look around with a critical, skewed eye….maybe make fun of the way some people worship, or think deep inside, “Yeah!
 They are probably hypocrites, sinning during the week and coming in here like that on Sunday.”

-I know this is true, because this is exactly how I was during my first two years of Bible school.
+I know this is true because this is exactly how I was during my first two years of Bible school.

 I was deep in sin, one small unchecked sin multiplied and took over my life.
 I couldn’t stand to be in worship and would often get up and go to the bathroom just to get away from it.